mozilla/activate.mozilla.community/_pages/developer-engagement/rust-hack.md

 ## Output
 Additional to the recommended event flow here are some things we’d like you, the event organizer, to do.

+* Fill out the post-event metrics on the event page you setup on the Reps portal
-* Tell us about your event.
+* Optionally, tell us about your event.
 This can be before or after.
 We love to hear about upcoming plans, and of course love to hear about what was achieved at the event with a picture or two!
+This will also be instructional and inspirational to others who might do the event.
     * [Here is the Discourse post to write to](https://discourse.mozilla-community.org/t/activate-mozilla-dive-into-rust/10073/1)

 ## Extra